 This valley is a hub for farming, music, culture festivals, wine tasting and world renowned river sports.

-We are about an hour from Ashland an alternatively rich and vibrant university town who's claim to fame is the Shakespear Festival.
+We are about an hour from Ashland, which is an alternatively rich and vibrant university town who's claim to fame is the Shakespear Festival.
 In the summer months, Jacksonville, a ridiculously quaint little town about 40 minutes from here, hosts the Britt Festival, which brings in amazing musicians like Buena Vista Social Club, Michael Franti and Elephant Revival.
 Grants Pass is the nearest city and is about 20 minutes away.

 Limited internet access